-Please note: The opening of Battle Harbour is June 10th – September 03 2019
+Please note: Battle Harbour is open from June 10th – September 03 2019

 Book your tour with the only day trip access to Historic Battle Harbour, departing Mary’s Harbour at 11.00 a.m. and Battle Harbour at 4 p.m. daily.